What is the Raspberry Pi?

 This is one of the more challenging projects on this list.
 It’s also one of the most rewarding and practical.
 In addition to this, it is incredibly educational.
 If you want to learn more about this project, you can visit the official project page.

-Raspberry Pi Wall Mounted Google Calendar
+Raspberry pi 4– Raspberry Pi Wall Mounted Google Calendar

 Since we have calendars on our phone, it seems that we do not need a wall-mounted paper calendar.
-However, sometimes, it is easier to look up and remind ourselves of important dates without pulling our phones out.
+However, it is sometimes easier to look up and remind ourselves of important dates without pulling our phones out.
 This project helps you convert an old screen and a Raspberry Pi into a wall-mounted digital Google calendar

 1. Wireless home network